Thomas-Duggan/STL_Turbine-Heads/README.md

 ## Notes

-- Created in collaboration with Justin Hudson, Tadiwanashe Chimuputi, and Adam Conway (co-authors).
+- Created in collaboration with Justin Hudson, Tadiwanashe Chimuputi, and Adam Conway (co-designers).
 - "R" has clockwise blades, "L" has counter-clockwise blades.

 ## Purpose